-The Upswing Lab is designed to take a beginner to intermediate player and walk them through the foundations of solid play from A-Z. Set up like an online course, the Lab begins with broad, general concepts and leads into specific strategy for each segment of poker – from pre-flop to post-flop on the flop, turn and river.
+The Upswing Lab is designed to take a beginner to intermediate player and walk them through the foundations of solid play from A-Z. Set up like an online course, the Lab begins with broad, general concepts and leads into specific strategy for each street of the game – from pre-flop play to post-flop on the flop, turn and river.
 It lays out how your strategy changes as the pre-flop raiser or the pre-flop caller, as well as offering groundwork for understanding 3-bet+ and multiway pots.

-The Upswing Lab is perfect for those who are able to beat the fish easily but find themselves lost in spots against regs.
-The Lab teaches the fundamentals of balanced play, allowing you to categorize different hands within your range and decide what to do with each group of hands function as a whole.
+The Upswing Lab is perfect for those who can beat the fish easily but find themselves lost in spots against regs.
+The Lab teaches the fundamentals of balanced play, allowing you to categorize different hands within your range and decide what to do with each group of hand as a whole.

-This is a huge strength of Upswing Poker when compared with other training sites such as Run it Once Essential, which has a massive amount of videos but lacks a logical progression.
-With Upswing Poker, you can go from a novice microstakes player to having a solid understanding of how to win at poker.
+This is a huge strength of UP (Upswing Poker) when compared with other training sites such as Run it Once Essential, which has a massive amount of videos but lacks a logical progression.
+With UP, you can start as a novice microstakes player and gain an understanding of how to win at low to mid stakes.

 Hand charts on another level

-The hand charts available on Upswing Poker are the most detailed, in depth hand charts that you will find.
+The hand charts available at UP are the most detailed, in depth hand charts that you will find.
 These include ranges from each position, what to do when 3-bet, and what to do when facing an earlier position’s raise.
-While you obviously have to use your own reads and HUD stats on opponents to determine whether how wide you should be raising and bluffing, the Upswing Poker hand ranges are the perfect foundations of a laggy preflop style.
+While you must use your own reads and HUD stats on opponents to determine whether how wide you should be raising and bluffing, the Upswing Poker hand ranges are the perfect foundations of a laggy preflop style.

 The Upswing Poker strategy – laggy preflop, solid postflop